Random discrete concave functions on an equilateral lattice with periodic Hessians: Abstract

 \section{Abstract}

 Motivated by connections to random matrices, Littlewood-Richardson coefficients and tilings, we study random discrete concave functions on an equilateral lattice.
-We show that such functions having a periodic Hessian of a fixed average value $- s = - (s_0, s_1, s_2) \in \R_{< 0}^3$ concentrate around a quadratic function.
-We consider the set of all concave functions $g$ on an equilateral lattice $\mathbb L$ that when shifted by an element of $n \mathbb L$ have a periodic discrete Hessian, with period $n \mathbb L$.
+We show that such functions having a periodic Hessian of a fixed average value $- s = - (s_0, s_1, s_2) \in \R_{< 0}^3$ concentrate around a quadratic function under certain conditions.
+We consider the set of all discrete concave functions $g$ (\ie functions whose piecewise linear extensions are concave) on an equilateral lattice $\mathbb L$ that when shifted by an element of $n \mathbb L$ have a periodic discrete Hessian, with period $n \mathbb L$.
 We add a convex quadratic of Hessian $s$; the sum is then periodic with period $n \mathbb L$, and view this as a mean zero function $g$ on the set of vertices $V(\T_n)$ of a torus $\T_n := \frac{\Z}{n\Z}\times \frac{\Z}{n\Z}$ whose Hessian is dominated by $s$.
 The resulting set of semiconcave functions forms a convex polytope $P_n(s)$.
-The $\ell_\infty$ diameter of $P_n(s)$ is bounded below by $c(s) n^2$, where $c(s)$ is a positive constant depending only on $s$.
-Our main result is that under certain conditions, that are met for example when $s_0 = s_1 \leq s_2$, for any $\eps > 0,$ we have if $g$ is sampled from the uniform measure on $P_n(s)$.
+The $\ell_\infty$ diameter of $P_n(s)$ is shown to be bounded below by $c(s) n^2$, where $c(s)$ is a positive constant depending only on $s$.
+We show that the surface tension $\sigma(s) = - \lim_{n\ra \infty} \left(\frac{1}{n^2}\right)\log |P_n(s)|$ is well defined and convex; in fact that $\exp(- \sigma(s))$ is concave.
+Our main result is that when $s$ is such that a subgradient $w = (w_0, w_1, w_2)$ of $\sigma(s)$ belongs to the cone \beqs w_0^2 + w_1^2 + w_2^2 < 2\left(w_0 w_1 + w_1 w_2 + w_2 w_0\right),\eeqs (which happens to be true for when $s_0 = s_1 \leq s_2$,) then for any $\eps > 0,$ where $g$ is sampled from the uniform measure on $P_n(s)$.
+We also prove concentration bounds if the surface tension at $s$ is strictly convex.
+Each $g \in P_n(s)$ corresponds to a kind of honeycomb.
+We obtain concentration results for these as well.
+Along the way, we provide an upper bound on the volume of $P_n(s)$.
+This bound involves the determinant of a Laplacian on the torus.